 35. Sheffield General Cemetery just off Ecclesall Road is a nice alternative to a park if you want a quiet space to explore.
 The cemetery has so much history and there are some really fun activities, such as Moths for Breakfast, Bug Hunts and history tours which welcome children.

 36. Play centre MegaKidz is a nice little play centre just outside of Sheffield city centre in S2.
+It’s free for under 1s!
 The play centre has dedicated baby and toddler areas, have a cafe serving food and drinks, and have Rhythm and Rhyme music time three days a week.

 37. A journey to hidden places is a sculpture trail in Wincobank and Firth Park.
 Find out more about it here!

 38. Runaround Play centre in Halfway is a big soft play centre with pre-school activities, Pajama Drama classes, cafe and free wifi.

 39. Watch the skaters at Devonshire Green – a small park at the end of Devonshire Street in Sheffield city centre.
 Just 5 minutes walk away there is a playground too, Springfield/Gell Street playground and it’s great!!

 40. Have adventures in Ecclesall woods on Friday mornings with the woodland toddler group from 10am.